john-harrold/ruminate/README.md

 data transformation (`dplyr` and `tidyr`), plotting (`ggplot2`), and noncompartmental analysis (`PKNCA`).
 These results can be reported in Excel, Word or PowerPoint.
 The state of the app can be saved and loaded at a later date.
-When saved a script is generated to reproduce the different actions in the Shiny interface.
+When saved, a script is generated to reproduce the different actions in the Shiny interface.

 # Installation